 All state-mandated tests are administered by certified educators who have been thoroughly trained in secure and standardized procedures, and under the direct supervision of the school testing coordinator.
 The system testing director provides training, distributes materials, maintains security, and provides oversight in strict adherence to state expectations.

-The state assessment program includes the following customized tests at the elementary, middle, and high school levels; and the National Assessment of Educational Progress (NAEP) in grades 4, 8 and 12.
+Carroll County Schools shall test students at grade levels mandated by the State Department of Education at the elementary, middle and high school levels, and the National Assessment of Educational Progress (NAEP) in grades 4, 8, and 12.

 The New Georgia Milestones

 In the past, the primary state assessments were the CRCT, CRCT-M, GAA, EOCT, GHSGT, and writing assessments in grades 3, 5, 8, and 11.
 Georgia is implementing a new assessment program beginning in the 2014-2015 school year which will replace many of these primary assessments.